E-government: Trust

 Trust in e-governance is very highly dependent on its performance and execution, which can be measured through the effectiveness of current actions.
 This is much riskier and prone to fluctuation than a system of trust that is based on reputation because performance does not consider past actions.

-With the automation of institutionalized government services, trust can go both ways: both in the trust that people have for the government, and the trust the government places in its people.
-In the case of Indiana’s automated welfare system, the less skilled call center workers defaulted their decisions to the automated system and favored solutions that best fit the system rather than the people.
+With the automation of institutionalized government services, trust can go both ways: the trust that people have for the government, and the trust the government places in its people.
+In the case of Indiana's automated welfare system, the less skilled call center workers defaulted their decisions to the automated system and favored solutions that best fit the system rather than the people.
 When too much trust is put in e-governance, errors and mistakes are not caught.

 A crucial part of the Indiana welfare system was the relationship between caseworkers and their clients.
-It was the main way for Hoosiers to interact with this public institution and get the help they need.
+It was the main way for Hoosiers to interact with this public institution and receive the help they want.
 However, Daniels and many others saw a potential invitation to fraud.
 There were indeed instances of welfare fraud occurring between caseworkers and clients, such as this case from Marion County, December 2009.
-But the motivation to automate was an attempt to catch people taking advantage of the system rather than trying to get the services to as many people as possible.
+But the motivation to automate was an attempt to catch people taking advantage of the system rather than trying to deliver the services to as many people as possible.
 Welfare recipients were being considered as criminals rather than people in need.
 Such treatment of the poor is similar to that of poorhouses from the 19th and 20th centuries.
 Both developed flawed systems with an intent to punish, creating more burdens than the initially marketed benefits.